Frequently Asked Questions

 What is an Easy Cutter?

-An Easy Cutter is a tool that is very popular among dollhouse builders because it can cut small scale lumber.
-It also has metric markings, so you can make miter cuts for crown molding, baseboards, etc.
+An Easy Cutter is a tool favored by dollhouse builders for its ability to cut small-scale lumber.
+It features metric markings, allowing for precise miter cuts for crown molding, baseboards, and other applications.

 What is HOM?